What every teacher should know

 Activities to increase fluency

-There are several ways that your students can practice orally rereading text, including student–adult reading, choral (or unison) reading, tape-assisted reading, partner reading, and readers' theatre.
+There are several ways that our students can practice orally rereading text, including student–adult reading, choral (or unison) reading, audio-assisted reading, partner reading, and readers' theatre.

 In student–adult reading, the student reads one-on-one with an adult.
 The adult can be you, a parent, a classroom aide, or a tutor.
 The adult reads the text first, providing the students with a model of fluent reading.
 Then the student reads the same passage to the adult with the adult providing assistance and encouragement.
 The student rereads the passage until the reading is quite fluent.
 This should take approximately three to four re-readings.
 Re-readings may occur across multiple instructional sessions or days.

 In choral, or unison, reading, students read along as a group with you (or another fluent adult reader).
 Of course, to do so, students must be able to see the same text that you are reading.
 They might follow along as you read from a big book, or they might read from their own copy of the book you are reading.
 For choral reading, choose a book that is not too long and that you think is at the independent reading level of most students.
 Patterned or predictable books are particularly useful for choral reading, because their repetitious style invites students to join in.
 Begin by reading the book aloud as you model fluent reading.